-Andrew focuses his practice on intellectual property matters, including patent and trade secret litigation in federal and state courts and before the U.S. International Trade Commission.
+Andrew focuses his practice on patent and trade secret litigation, including pharmaceutical patent disputes under the Hatch-Waxman Act and BPCIA.
+He regularly litigates in federal and state courts and before the U.S. International Trade Commission.

 Overview